 On at least one point it seems to me he is quite right, and the account I gave in the book is mistaken.
 I say that one form that money takes is magnetic traces on computer disks, and another form is credit cards.
 Strictly speaking neither of these is money, rather, both are different representations of money.
 The credit card can be used in a way that is in many respects functionally equivalent to money, but even so it is not itself money.
 It is a fascinating project to work out the role of these different sorts of representations of institutional facts, and I hope at some point to do it.

 Some phenomena that seem to me clearly brute phenomena Smith denies are so.
-Thus the fact that the bounday line between Colorado and Utah is a sequence of extensionless points, does not make it a non-brute phenomenon.
+Thus the fact that the boundary line between Colorado and Utah is a sequence of extensionless points, does not make it a non-brute phenomenon.
 It is brute in the same sense that the edge of any physical object is a brute phenomena.
 A physical object can have an edge not itself extended, even though the existence of the edge in question is not an institutional fact.
 Furthermore, what he says about airspace seems to me mistaken.
 It is not the volume of the air in question, but it is an actual area over a part of the earth which counts as an airspace to which a certain airline might be entitled.

-6. In a sixth misunderstanding, Smith says “Constitutive rules are for Searle purely conventional”.
+In a sixth misunderstanding, Smith says “Constitutive rules are for Searle purely conventional”.